Vietnam.vn - Nền tảng quảng bá Việt Nam

 Increase pressure

-Since the first price increase in early 2024 (increased by 200-400 thousand VND/ton, reaching 15 million VND/ton) after 21 price decreases in 2023, steel prices have continuously decreased and remained at 13.4-13.6 million VND/ton for CB300 ribbed steel.
+Since the first price increase at the beginning of 2024 (an increase of 200-400 thousand VND/ton, reaching 15 million VND/ton) following 21 price reductions in 2023, steel prices have continuously decreased and remained at 13.4-13.6 million VND/ton for CB300 ribbed steel.

-Find a solution
+Find a solution to resolve the issue.

-Notably, from January 2026, the European Union (EU) will apply the Carbon Border Adjustment Mechanism (CBAM) to impose carbon taxes on products exported to this market, creating a significant obstacle to the growth of the steel industry.
+Notably, from January 2026, the European Union (EU) will implement the Carbon Border Adjustment Mechanism (CBAM) to impose carbon taxes on products exported to this market, creating a significant obstacle to the growth of the steel industry.

 Source